*Authorize Director of the Community Safety Division to execute grant agreements for gun violence reduction programs

 This ordinance authorizes the Director of the Community Safety Division to execute outgoing grant agreements and amendments related to gun violence prevention for up to $500,000.
 Per City Financial Policy 2.04, only City Council may award grants of any dollar amount which are authorized in bureau budgets or Special Appropriations.
 The process for awarding grants is through an ordinance.
 Delegating authority to the CSD Director allows the Division to award grants outside the ordinance process, which is expected to reduce the time it takes to get resources into the community to address gun violence.

-This is the second ordinance to delegate authority for gun violence prevention grants.
-The original ordinance was time limited and recently expired.
-This ordinance has no time limit and extends authority to the Community Safety Division to issue grants for gun violence prevention for up to $500,000 indefinitely.
+This ordinance is time bound and extends the authority to the Community Safety Division to issue grants for gun violence prevention for up to $500,000 until June 30,2023.